BlockScience/Risk-Adjusted-Bonding-Curves/README.md

 <br>

 ## Phase 3 Deliverables: Analysis & Testing
+*In Phase 3 we performed validation testing for the bonding curve design and created parametric testing notebooks to allow for exploration and modification of key parameters in the system.
+In addition, we brought back into view the ixo use-case to ensure that the design primitive could be utilized to meet the needs of ixo alpha bonds.
+One key customization was that with the prediction market module in ixo’s pilot education use-case, it did not seem feasible or likely at this point for impact investors to participate in making attestations with their bond tokens.
+So, instead of using agent attestations to create a prediction market to adjust the bonding curve for risk, we instead allowed for the alpha signal to be directly “plugged in”, calculated from real test scores from the education pilot.
+This was a perfect example of how the design primitive created, could be customized for the particular use-case.*

 * **3.1 [Alpha belief synthesis](https://github.com/BlockScience/InterchainFoundation/blob/master/private_alpha_synthesis_v2.ipynb)** - This notebook provides a battery of tests that examine the synthesis of private & public alpha belief.